kali-linex/linex/Documentation/admin-guide/module-signing.rst

-It is also possible to manually generate the key private/public files using the x509.genkey key generation configuration file in the root node of the Linux kernel sources tree and the openssl command.
+It is also possible to manually generate the key private/public files using the x509.genkey key generation configuration file in the root node of the Linex kernel sources tree and the openssl command.
 The following is an example to generate the public/private key files::